 How are Opportunity Zones Created?

 Opportunity Zones are created through a nomination and designation process.
 Following the passage of the new tax reform, governors of US states and territories — as well as the mayor of Washington, DC — were given until April 2018 to nominate qualifying census tracts in their jurisdictions for Opportunity Zone designation.
 Because the Opportunity Zones are intended to develop economically depressed areas, there are restrictions on which census tracts can qualify for designation.
 To qualify for nomination as an Opportunity Zone, a census tract must meet the following low-income requirements as defined by US Internal Revenue Code Section 45D(e):

 - A poverty rate of at least 20%; or

 - No more than 80% of the statewide median family income for census tracts within non-metropolitan areas.

 - No more than 80% of the greater statewide median family income or the overall metropolitan median family income for census tracts within metropolitan areas.

-Up to 25% of census tracts of each jurisdiction that met this criteria could be nominated.
+Up to 25% of the census tracts of each jurisdiction that met these criteria could be nominated.
 An additional 5% of each jurisdiction could qualify if they met a different set of income and geographic qualifications: